Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   ## Color Scheme

-- I wanted to create a fun and colorful color scheme,which co ordinates with Ghibli films, while still keeping the site looking simplistic and clean.
-Because of this, i chose to stick to only two main colors that are based on the hero image on the landing page.
+- I wanted to create a fun and colorful color scheme, which coordinates with Ghibli films, while still keeping the site looking simplistic and clean.
+Because of this, I chose to stick to only two main colors that are based on the hero image on the landing page.
 It contains tones of royal blue and orange.
 Throughout the whole site, I have chosen to use dark blue, orange, and green.
 These fun colors stand out nicely against white backgrounds without appearing too much on the eye.
 They also portray the fun and magical feel that the Ghibli films offer to their fans.

   <img src="readme-docs/color-scheme.png">